 We are also subject to the privacy and data protection-related obligations in our contracts with our customers and other third parties.
-Any failure, or perceived failure, by us to comply with federal, state, or international laws, including laws and regulations regulating privacy, data, or consumer protection, or to comply with our contractual obligations related to privacy, could result in proceedings or actions against us by governmental entities, contractual parties, which could result in significant liability to us, as well as harm our reputation.
+Any failure, or perceived failure, by us to comply with federal, state, or international laws, including laws and regulations regulating privacy, data, or consumer protection, or to comply with our contractual obligations related to privacy, could result in proceedings or actions against us by governmental entities, contractual parties, or others, which could result in significant liability to us, as well as harm our reputation.
 Additionally, third parties on which we rely enter into contracts to protect and safeguard our customers' data.
-Should such parties violate these agreements or suffer a breach, we could be subject to proceedings or actions against us by governmental entities, contractual in significant liability to us as well as harm to our reputation.
+Should such parties violate these agreements or suffer a breach, we could be subject to proceedings or actions against us by governmental entities, contractual parties, or others, which could result in significant liability to us as well as harm to our reputation.